pdmelo/4W6-Winter-2025/Notes/Week7/mongodb.md

 ## MongoDB Setup

  Visit [MongoDB's official website](https://www.mongodb.com/) and either set up a local MongoDB server or create a free account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-In our section, we will setting up the Mongodb on the docker.
+In our section, we will set up the MongoDB on the docker.

 ## 📚 Resources